csci-1301/csci-1301.github.io/docs/getting_help.md

 # For This Course

+## Instructors

+You have three instructors this semester:

+- Dr. DeFrancisco (Section A--F),
+- Dr. Aubert (Section E),
+- Jason Weeks (Labs).

+Please, refer to your syllabus for their office hours or how to reach them.

 ## Undergraduate Course Assistants

 The instructors and UCAs should be your first point of contact for any questions regarding the content of this class.
-Check your syllabus for how to reach out your instructor.

 <!--
 For this semester, your UCAs are:
 -->